CAP in Action

 CommonWealth Development Compact

 With funding from the Eastern Bank Foundation, we and our partners are collaborating with municipal planning agencies and other thought leaders on development across the Commonwealth to adopt the CommonWealth Development Compact – to integrate diversity, equity and inclusion principles into both public and private sector development in our state.
-The work of the Compact will begin in Boston, Cambridge, Lynn, Salem, and Somerville, thanks to commitments to the Compact principles from their mayors.
+The work of the Compact began in Boston, Cambridge, Lynn, Salem, and Somerville, thanks to commitments to the Compact principles from their mayors.

 With a construction sector that represents 3.7% of GDP in Massachusetts, we believe that there are few, if any, other policy moves that can so dramatically affect our racial economic disparity and social diversity, with so little effort or cost.